programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 The game mechanic of adding cards to a chronological series is not exclusive to _Timeline_.
 In 2020, Tom James Watson published the single player, online game [_Wikitrivia_](https://en.wikipedia.org/wiki/Wikitrivia), in which you try to beat your own 'streak' of cards successfully added to a timeline of historical events pulled from Wikidata and Wikipedia.
 In August of 2023, The New York Times launched a beta version of a weekly history quiz called [_Flashback_](https://www.nytimes.com/interactive/2024/01/26/upshot/flashback.html) which requires players to organize eight historical events into chronological order.[^8]

-Game variations of _Timelines_ like _Wikitrivia_ and _Flashback_ are permissible under American copyright law because game rules are not copyrightable.
+Game variations of _Timeline_ like _Wikitrivia_ and _Flashback_ are permissible under American copyright law because game rules are not copyrightable.
 Section 102(b) of the Copyright Act states: 'In no case does copyright protection for an original work of authorship extend to any idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work'.[^9]

 ## Why play _Timeline_ in the classroom?